xmos/lib_audio_dsp/doc/03_dsp_components/modules/reverb.rst

 ===================

 The plate reverb module imitates the reflections of a plate reverb, which has more early reflections than the room reverb.
-Tha algorithm is based on Dattorro's 1997 paper.
+The algorithm is based on Dattorro's 1997 paper.
 This reverb consists of 4 allpass filters for input diffusion, followed by a figure of 8 reverb tank of allpasses, low-pass filters, and delays.
 The output is taken from